I have been trying to prepare our meals in a healthier way recently.

 Check out all the deliciously healthy treats we made together:

 Our Strawberry Pineapple Smoothies were made even yummier from the fresh delivery of Baguio Strawberries.
 (THANKS ISABEL!)
+And we can make these smoothies and shakes even healthier and more productive by adding some of these.

 This Pineapple Salsa is great on top of grilled fish or chicken.
 We snacked on it with some toasted whole wheat pita.
 But seriously I could mix this in with anything.